Dr Melanie Giles - further information

 At undergraduate level, I teach on a variety of core and option modules, including 'History of Archaeology' and Themes in Archaeology', 'Introduction to European Archaeology', 'European Prehistory', and the cross-School interdisciplinary course: 'Living and Dying in the Ancient World'.
 I am module director for the third year courses on the 'Dissertation' and 'Theory and Practice in Archaeology'.
 I also teach option courses in 'Death and Burial' (level 3) and the MA level 'Prehistory' and 'Producing and Consuming Heritage' modules'.
 I am also a key part of Archaeology's Admissions and Recruitment team.

-I am interested in supervising students in later prehistoric communities of northern Europe, focusing on:
+I am interested in supervising students in the later prehistory of northern Europe, focusing on:

 I will also consider supervising topics which address these themes, in other periods.